kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 Limitations:
 - Services of type `LoadBalancer` are not yet supported in KKP on Equinix Metal (not even for IPv4-only clusters).
+- On some operating systems (e.g. Rocky Linux) IPv6 address assignment on the node may take longer time during the node provisioning.
+In that case, the IPv6 address may not be detected when the kubelet starts, and because of that, worker nodes may not have their IPv6 IP addresses published in k8s API (`kubectl describe nodes`).
+This can be work-arounded by restarting the kubelet manually / rebooting the node.

 Related issues:
 - https://github.com/kubermatic/kubermatic/issues/10648